ipfs/community/README.md

 ---
 ⚠️ ⚠️ ⚠️
-Much of this repo is not accurate to the current state of affairs in 2022 07.
+Much of this repo - including this readme - is not accurate to the current state of affairs in 2022 07.
-Critical/utilized parts will be be moved out and then this will be archived.
-See the [official IPFS community docs](https://docs.ipfs.io/community/) for updated information.
+We will be pruning/archiving old content in 22Q4
 ⚠️ ⚠️ ⚠️
 ---

 # Community